keyvuui/Collections/_posts/2019-7-19-postgres-troubleshooting.md

+---
+layout: post
+title: postgresql troubleshooting guidance
+description: This guidance contains the common problem when using postgres daily.
+summary: This guidance contains the common problem when using postgres daily.
+tags: database
+minute: 1
+---

 # postgresql troubleshooting guidance

 This guidance contains the common problem when using postgres daily.

 - [postgresql troubleshooting guidance](#postgresql-troubleshooting-guidance)
   - [role "postgres" does not exist](#role-postgres-does-not-exist)
     - [Description](#description)
     - [Step](#step)

+---

 ## role "postgres" does not exist

 ### Description

 Try to run `createdb -U postgres keyv` but received `createuser: could not connect to database postgres: FATAL: role "postgres" does not exist`.

 It caused by don't have username is postgres.
 You can force reinitialize database and _force_ use `--username=postgres` specific username.